tesselwait/Starfield_Fauna/README.md

 https://drive.google.com/drive/u/0/folders/1xQqYR1VHP3TSzQ7bXP3OKtWqcF34q8yz

 Temp note: 282-bighorn, 271-bighorn, and 448-bighorn were replaced at 8:20pm for other species in background.
-188-lacraia was replaced at 9:35pm
+188-lacraia was replaced at 9:35pm 244-lacraia replaced at 9:55pm